 Our RiboMab product candidate is an mRNA that encodes cancer cell targeting antibodies.
-This fully-owned product candidate leverages our proprietary optimized mRNA technology combining nucleoside modifications to minimize immunogenicity with our improved mRNA backbone designs with the aim of maximizing protein expression.
+This fully-owned product candidate is nucleoside-modified to minimize immunogenicity and our improved mRNA backbone designs with the aim of maximizing protein expression.
 Our RiboMab product candidate is formulated using liver-targeting lipid nanoparticles, or LNPs, for intravenous delivery.
+This RNA-LNP technology is designed to address the challenges of recombinantly expressed proteins, including limited serum half-life and manufacturing process challenges.